 Pleasure is an integral component to desire.
 And desire is the very essence of life.
 When you feel pleasure, you are allowing yourself the gift of feeling the very pulse of life streaming through you in the way it does uniquely in you.

 Do you allow yourself to feel pleasure throughout your day?
-Or do you stave off to feel worry, frustration, concern or anger instead because you might get carried away?
+Or do you stave off opting to feel worried, frustrated, or concerned instead because you might get carried away and not focus on what’s “real” or “important?”

 Pleasure is about your whole life.
 Pleasure is healthy.
 Pleasure maintains your well-being.
 Pleasure is the essence of being human.